The diagram below displays an overview of the Jedox software architecture:

-When it connects to the In-Memory DB, Excel sends requests via http/s to the REST API of the In-Memory DB and receives the responses in csv format.
+When it connects to the In-Memory DB, Excel sends requests via HTTP/s to the REST API of the In-Memory DB and receives the responses in CSV format.
 Many dialogs in Excel Add-in use the same dialogs as Jedox Web.
 A web browser based on Chromium is integrated into the Add-in.

 Note: Excel Add-in must have a valid connection to a Jedox Web front-end server.

-Web Spreadsheets are loaded, calculated, and saved in the Spreadsheet Server component.
-To provide spreadsheet content to the Jedox Web front end (and then your web browser), the Spreadsheet Server and the Jedox Web front end communicate via the AJP protocol, by default on port 8193.
+Web spreadsheets are loaded, calculated, and saved in the Spreadsheet Server component.
+To provide spreadsheet content to the Jedox Web front end (and then your web browser), the Spreadsheet Server and the Jedox Web front end communicate via the AJP protocol, which is by default on port 8193.
 If a Web Spreadsheet shows data from the In-Memory DB (e.g. in a PALO.DATA formula), the Spreadsheet Server will fetch this data.

 When you open the Integrator in Jedox Web, Apache proxies the requests made by the browser to the RPC servlet in Tomcat, using Tomcat’s AJP interface port.
 Note that in Linux environments, the two back-end components RPC and Integrator are executed in two separate instances of the Tomcat server, which allows separate configuration and monitoring of the two components.